the-pudding/svelte-starter/README.md

 ```

 ## Style

+There are a few stylesheets included by default in `template.html`.
+Modify `global.css` variables to make changes to Water.css defaults.

 You can use SCSS or another CSS preprocessor by installing the module (eg. `node-sass`) and including the property in the svelte-preprocess in the rollup config files.